 A foot and ankle orthopaedic surgeon will evaluate your symptoms and history to make a diagnosis.
 An MRI may be used to define the extent of the degeneration, the degree to which the tendon sheath is involved, and the presence of other problems in this

 Most cases are successfully treated non-surgically with nonsteroidal anti-inflammatory medications, rest, immobilization, limitation of activity, ice, contrast baths, stretching, and/or heel lifts.
 It takes time for symptoms to improve, which may be frustrating

 if you are used to being active.
 Treatment is less likely to be successful if symptoms have been present for more than six months.

-If you still experience symptoms after 2-3 months, your surgeon may recommend a formal physical therapy program, or a cast or brace to completely rest the area.
+If you still experience symptoms, your surgeon may recommend a formal physical therapy program, or a cast or brace to completely rest the area.
 An arch support may help if you also have flatfoot.
 Extracorporeal shock wave therapy and platelet-rich plasma

 injections may be explored as well.

 Brisement is another option for paratenonitis.
 In this procedure, local